scriptr4777/FPSBetCoin/doc/README_windows.txt

 Intro
 -----
-copypasta is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+fpsbetcoin is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
-Built on the foundation of Bitcoin, PPCoin, copypasta and BlackCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.
+Built on the foundation of Bitcoin, PPCoin, fpsbetcoin and BlackCoin, innovations such as proof-of-stake help further advance the field of crypto-currency.